Bhailemariam/aws-serverless-project/README.md

-#AWS Serverless Patient Data Application
+# AWS Serverless Patient Data Application

 ## Overview
-This project demonstrates my experience with cloud computing using AWS services.
+This project demonstrates my experience in building cloud-based solutions using AWS services, with a focus on scalability, security, and automation.

 ## Goal
-The goal of this project is to design a scalable and secure serverless application.
+The goal of this project was to design and implement a scalable and secure serverless application for managing patient-related data.

 ## Tools Used
 - AWS Lambda
-- API Gateway
+- Amazon API Gateway
-- DynamoDB
+- Amazon DynamoDB
-- IAM
+- AWS Identity and Access Management (IAM)

 ## My Role
-I designed and implemented the serverless architecture, configured AWS services, and tested the application workflow.
+I designed and implemented the serverless architecture, configured AWS services, and tested the application workflow to ensure reliability and security.

 ## Outcome
-This project helped strengthen my skills in cloud architecture, automation, and security.
+This project strengthened my skills in cloud architecture, serverless computing, and secure application design using AWS.